What is the loyalty penalty?

-The result is that in many cases, people who opt to stay with their existing supplier end up paying significantly more.
+The result is that in many cases, people who remain with the same supplier for any length of time end up paying significantly more.
 And this isn’t some isolated, edge-case either… £4 billion is lost in the UK each year because we are too loyal to our energy, phone, and internet providers!

 Because these groups of people are sometimes less-equipped to take the steps necessary to avoid being ripped-off, those most at risk of paying the loyalty penalty are often the least able to afford it 👎

-If you’ve been following media reports around this practice, you’ll know that here at Plum we’re not the only ones who take serious objection to it.
+If you’ve been following media reports about this, you’ll know that we’re not the only ones who take serious objection to it.
 At the start of 2019, Ofgem (Office of Gas and Electricity Markets introduced the ‘Default Tariff Cap’.

 Cordelia Samson, energy expert at uSwitch, said: “don't be fooled by the news that energy suppliers have announced a price cut.
 These deals are pretty much the worst value on offer.
 You could save hundreds of pounds in just a few minutes by switching away from your supplier's standard plan”.

-With hundreds of utility providers to choose from, the availability of different options is not the problem.
+With hundreds of utility providers to choose from, the availability of alternative options is not the problem.
 Market design assumes people will always search for the best possible deal, whereas in reality, people search for a deal that fulfils enough of their requirements, in the time they have available.

 Don’t worry though, most humans have better things to do than spend their time comparing prices… but that’s where Plum comes in 🤔

-Plum looks at your monthly bill, current energy supplier, and the standard tariff of that supplier, in order to calculate the expected price of your gas and electricity usage.
+Plum looks at your monthly bill, current energy supplier, and the standard tariff in your area, to calculate the expected price of your gas and electricity usage.